SystemsApproach/sdn/onos.rst

 itself will be familiar to anyone that has looked at how modern cloud services are designed—it scales across a distributed set of servers, and implements the Raft consensus algorithm to achieve fault-tolerance in the event of failures.
-If you are unfamiliar with Raft, a good introduction is available at:
+If you are unfamiliar with Raft, Diego Ongaro and John Ousterhoust have written an excellent introduction.

 .. _reading_p4:
 .. admonition:: Further Reading